albearx/dv-plant-farm/README.md

 ![breeding_cave](https://user-images.githubusercontent.com/89762342/220868726-2d8a1228-9714-4db8-9fc8-409ef766514a.png) <br />
 An image of part of the breeding cave.
 Note that the in-game weather may sometimes cause particles to float in front of the breeding cave, so a smaller picture is preferable that is still able to be distinguished as the breeding cave (i.e. this image is found nowhere else on the screen other than the breeding cave).

-`continue.png`: <br />
+`continue.png` (OPTIONAL): <br />
 ![continue](https://user-images.githubusercontent.com/89762342/220869001-0effe59b-6f75-40ab-bde9-80ae273010f2.png) <br />
 An image of the "continue" button as a part of the error whenever the game loses connection.
 This error can be replicated by logging onto your park from another device while Dragonvale is running on BlueStacks.
+This is optional, but allows the program to relaunch your game in case of the game disconnecting.

 `goals.png`: <br />
 ![goals](https://user-images.githubusercontent.com/89762342/220869331-09ae31c1-fd6f-450d-a192-63276cdb28a0.png) <br />